Kasteli Airport: Planning

 However, the Ariadne Airport Group consortium was declared the provisional winner of the international tender in May 2017.
 Ariadne is a joint venture formed by Greece-based Terna and New Delhi-headquartered GMR Airports.
 According to the Greek Secretary General of the Ministry of Infrastructure and Transport, Mr. Giorgos Dedes, €10 million have been approved for expropriations and the contract for the airport has been approved by the Court of Auditors, so that infrastructure works can begin in January 2019, even if there are great concerns about the environmental pollution from airplane fumes to the underground water deposits that provide water to 1/4 of the city of Heraklion.
 On February 21, 2019, the Ministry of Infrastructure and Transport signed a concession allowing the Greek-Indian Ariadne Airport Group consortium to build the airport.
 The concession needs clearance from Parliament and competition authorities before construction begins.
 In May 2019, the Parliament approved by a wide majority the necessary legislation, ratifying the concessions contract.

 Construction

 The construction phase of the airport commenced in February 2020 after Greek Prime Minister Kyriakos Mitsotakis laid the foundation stone.
 Under the concession agreement, the construction of the airport is set to last a total of 60 months (i.e., 5 years) until 2025.
+Due to the impact COVID-19 pandemic had on the construction timeline, the commencement of operations was pushed back to late 2027 or early 2028.
+According to the latest revisions of the master plan, the airport is to have a 94,000 square meter terminal, 10 passenger boarding bridges, 19 boarding gates and an initial capacity of 11 million passengers per year.

+In June 2024, construction crew discovered an ancient Minoan architectural ensemble on the top of Papoura Hill where a radar system was planned to be built.
+After meeting with Greece’s Culture Ministry, planners decided to prioritize the excavation and protection of the ancient structure while concurrently continuing airport construction in other areas.